LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ## Utilizing the NetworkHandler

 Finally!
 The handler is in the game!
-Now we just have to utilize it.
+Now we can utilize it.
 But how?
-Easy, we just have to subscribe to the C# event.
-For example, our mod only needs to subscribe when the round starts, and needs to unsubscribe when the round ends.
+Easy, we subscribe to the C# event.
+For example, our mod only needs to subscribe when the round starts and needs to unsubscribe when the round ends.

 ```cs
 [HarmonyPostfix, HarmonyPatch(typeof(RoundManager), "GenerateNewLevelClientRpc")]